Professor Sarah Toulalan

 My main area of research is in the history of the body, with particular interests in gender, sex, sexuality, ageing, body size, shape and management, health and medicine in early modern England.
 I am currently working on a project on 'Children and sex in early modern England: knowledge, consent, abuse c.1550-1750' generously funded by a Leverhulme Major Research Fellowship.
 Earlier work on this project was funded by a British Academy Small Research Grant.

-I have recently published articles on fat bodies and reproduction and on constructions of the child rapist in early modern England, and The Routledge History of Sex and the Body, 1500 to the Present (with Kate Fisher).
+I have recently published articles on both fat and thin bodies and reproduction and on constructions of the child rapist in early modern England and am working on editing a collection of essays on early modern bodies.

 My main research interests are to do with issues relating to the body, sex and sexuality, gender, health and medicine.
 I am currently researching body size, shape and body management (fat/thin bodies) and health; ageing, sex and health; and sexual practice and health.
 My primary area of research at the moment is to do with children and sex in early modern England.